yuvaltimen/traffic_light_simulator/README.md

 - `avenue` policy - will stay along the avenue until it reaches the correct street
 - `street` policy - will stay along the street until it reaches the correct avenue

+## Configuring

+All the simulation configs are located at `src/config.py`.
+Most configs are self-explanatory, but the most important one is the `output_mode`, which may warrant some explanation.

+The `output_mode` config controls what type of simulation is run.
+If you want to visually see everything, select `PYGAME`, if you want to output the state of the simulation at each timestep, select `JSON`, and if you want to see the costs for each of our walkers after the whole simulation has run, select `STATISTICS`.

 ## Running Locally

 To run the simulation yourself, follow the instructions below.